Koolie: Temperament

 Graziers, stockmen and dairy farmers across Australia since days long past have typically selected breeds which display the abilities required to meet their working needs.
 The temperament found in a Koolie is a culmination of these much sought-after abilities.
 The optimal worker possesses a combination of working skills and bonding temperament.

-There are times when an uninitiated dog owner or a new enthusiast mistakes the Koolie as a shy, reserved or even a timid animal.
-The Koolie's temperament needs to be understood in proper context when one seeks an optimal match of skills and demeanour.
-Koolies are intelligent animals, and the most experienced handlers know well that they need guidance in training.
-A steady and supportive approach will be productive, proving the Koolie's adaptability in diverse situations when given time.
+Some dog owners or new enthusiasts interpret the Koolie's behavior as shy, reserved, or timid.
+The Koolie's temperament can be evaluated to match its skills and demeanor with an owner.
+Koolies require training guidance, and a consistent approach allows the animal to adapt to different situations over time.

-Owners will be rewarded through the Koolie's diligence in varied roles such as in work situations, sporting activities, loyal service or the time honoured role of companionship.
-Known to be patient, temperate, dedicated, with a strong sense of willingness and devotion.
-They show an untiring enthusiasm for work and an admirable hardiness when the job or circumstance requires.
+Koolies are used in varied roles such as work situations, sporting activities, service, or companionship.
+They are known to be patient, temperate, dedicated, with a willingness to work.
+They show enthusiasm for work and hardiness when the job or circumstance requires.

 Given their nature, it is paramount that pups are well trained for obedience and are given both mentally challenging goals as well as physical exercise.